opentext-idol/java-powerpoint-report/README.md

     pptxService.validateTemplate();
 ```

-You can edit the master slide on your PowerPoint template e.g. to add your logo to every slide; and reserve space for it by specifying custom anchor points.
+You can edit the master slide on your PowerPoint template e.g. to add your logo to every slide; and reserve space for your content by specifying custom anchor points as above.

 The template must consist of two slides in the following order:

 1. a slide with a doughnut chart
 2. a slide with a line chart, with three data series: a time-based x-axis, a numeric primary y-axis, and a numeric secondary y-axis.

-You can see an example template in [template.pptx](src/main/resources/com/hp/autonomy/frontend/reports/powerpoint/templates/template.pptx).
+You can see an example template in [template.pptx](src/main/resources/com/hp/autonomy/frontend/reports/powerpoint/templates/template.pptx), and an example of embedding your logo into the default master slide in [validTemplateWithLogo.pptx](src/test/resources/com/hp/autonomy/frontend/reports/powerpoint/validTemplateWithLogo.pptx).

 ### Using the service

-Once you have the service, you can create DTOs to represent your data; then call the methods exposed on the service to create PowerPoint presentations, e.g.
+Once you have the service, you can create data transfer objects (DTOs) to represent your data; then call the methods exposed on the service to create PowerPoint presentations, e.g.
 ```java
     final DategraphData dategraph = new DategraphData(
             new long[]{